Burgerballs/ModBootstrap/README.md

   }
   public function onCreate(event:ScriptEvent):Void {
     this.active = false;
+    if ((launcher = ModuleHandler.getModule("BootStrapBinds")) != null) {
       ModuleHandler.getModule("BootStrapBinds").scriptCall("bind", [{
           name: "My Mod", // mod name
           description: "I ate your wife", // mod description
           target: "BaseTitleState", // target state
           bg: '', // if the bg is set to nothing, it will use the default bg
           icon: 'fnficon32', // path to icon (32x32)
           author: "the elusive my mod team", // name of the people who made the mod
           logo: '', // big logo for the mod.
           color: 0xFFB00B69, // color for the selection tab thingies
           bg_group: (group) -> { // for dynamic bgs, to add stuff you must do "group.add(myVar)"
             return; // do nothing.
           },
           disclaimer: "This mod contains flashing lights." // disclaimer, add anything you want here.
       }]);
+    } else {
+     // place failsafe code here.
+    }
   }
 }
 ```